mattermost/mattermost-developer-documentation/site/content/integrate/faq/_index.md

      Date: Fri, 11 Sep 2015 13:21:14 GMT
      Content-Length: 657
      Content-Type: application/json; charset=utf-8

      {{user object as json}}
      ```

     The bot should retrieve the session token from the `Token` header and store it in memory for use with future requests.

+   {{<note "Note:">}}
-   **Note:** Each session token has an expiry time, set depending on the server's configuration.
+   Each session token has an expiry time, set depending on the server's configuration.
 If the session token your bot is using expires, it will receive a `401 Unauthorized` response from requests using that token.
 When your bot receives this response, it should reapply the login logic (using the    above steps) to get another session token.
 Then resend the request that received the `401` status code.
+   {{</note>}}

 5. Include the `Token` as part of the `Authorization` header on API requests from your integration.
    - To confirm the token works, you can have your bot make a simple `GET` request to `/api/v4/users/me` with the `Authorization: bearer <yourtokenhere>` in the header.
 If it returns a `200` with the bot's user object in the response, the API request was made successfully.

      ```http request
      GET /api/v4/users/me HTTP/1.1
      Authorization: bearer <yourtokenhere>
      Host: your-mattermost-url.com
      ```

+{{<note "Note:">}}
-**Note:** The Mattermost development team is also working on an [API developer token](https://docs.google.com/document/d/1ey4eNQmwK410pNTvlnmMWTa1fqtj8MV4d9XkCumI384), which allows you to authenticate the bot account via the API token rather than retrieving a session token from a user account.
+The Mattermost development team is also working on an [API developer token](https://docs.google.com/document/d/1ey4eNQmwK410pNTvlnmMWTa1fqtj8MV4d9XkCumI384), which allows you to authenticate the bot account via the API token rather than retrieving a session token from a user account.
+{{</note>}}

 ### How should I automate the install and upgrade of Mattermost when included in another application?